 If you remember from your painful statistics class in school, the more data, the better.
 The main reason is that shorter-term studies have a great chance of having their results skewed by a single data point.

 Hence, any study using less than ten years of data won’t be that reliable.
-In some cases, we don’t have ten years of data, so keep that in mind when looking at the charts.
+We don’t have ten years of data in some cases, so keep that in mind when looking at the charts.
 What we use as a benchmark for U.S. equities and sectors is the S&P 500 Index, and in Canada, it’s the TSX Composite Index for Canadian equities and sectors.

 Generally speaking, if you like to swing trade and hold your positions for a month or more, use these charts to time your open positions.

-Now, here’s the kicker; you need to hold on and weather the storm even if a month is bearish.
+Here’s the kicker: you must hold on and weather the storm even if a month is bearish.

-Alternatively, if you’re an active trader, I suggest using the charts a little more freely.
+Alternatively, I suggest using the charts more freely if you’re an active trader.

-- Despite what I mentioned above, markets get a bit more bullish in May and more bearish in August
+- Despite what I mentioned above, markets get more bullish in May and bearish in August.

-- October through to December are the best three consecutive months for U.S. equities.
+- October through December are the best three consecutive months for U.S. equities.